MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-project-price-lists-sales.md

 When you create custom pricing on a quote in Project Operations, the application provides options to you based on how the custom price lists are created.
 There are two options available.
 To access these options, navigate to **Settings** \> **Parameters**.
 On the **Parameters** page, open the **Parameters** record.
 On the section **Price List Defaulting Behavior**, use the setting **Custom pricing options**.
 You see two options:

 #### Option 1 - Create full copy of standard price lists
 Selecting this option creates a full copy of the quote price list.
 The name of the quote and the date is appended and attached to this full copy of the Quote.
-The existing associations with the standard price lists is removed.
+The existing associations with the standard price lists are removed.
 The salesperson can then make edits to the prices on these copies.
 These changes are applicable to this project quote only.
 Of the two options, this option has a severe impact on the performance of creating custom pricing.
 This option also creates data explosion of price list records.
 Use this option only when you need to protect the entire price list(s) that you're using during quote stage for the duration of the Project.

 #### Option 2 - Create protected price overrides for price list components used on the quote or the contract